Mithqal Al-Fayez

+Mithqal bin Sattam bin Fendi al-Fayez (Arabic: مثقال الفايز; c.
+1880 – April 14, 1967) was a prominent Jordanian and Ottoman-era aristocratic statesman and tribal leader who played a central role in the establishment of the Hashemite Kingdom of Jordan.

+As the Paramount Sheikh of the Bani Sakhr confederation, al-Fayez commanded the Al-Twaga branch of the tribe, which encompasses 32 distinct clans, including his own princely Al-Fayez family.
+Rising to power in the early 20th century, he became one of the most influential political figures in the region.
+During the first half of the century, he was recognized as the wealthiest individual and the largest landowner in Jordan, serving as a vital link between the tribal desert interior and the burgeoning central government.

 Early life and children

 Mithqal Sattam Al-Fayez was born into the family of the leading shaykhs of the Bani Sakhr tribal confederacy around the year 1885.
 By that point the tribe was already one of the largest and strongest nomadic tribal groups in the Syrian Desert, with an unbroken chain of leadership being passed down from father to son since his third great-grandfather Thiab bin Mohammad Al-Fayez in the 1760s.
 Due to his father Sattam bin Fendi's death in 1891, Mithqal's childhood was spent with the Kawakbeh family of the Ruwallah tribe, his mother's tribe, where he learned to ride and battle.
 He also adopted their accent and it stuck with him his whole life.
 Mithqal would only come back to the Bani Sakher around the year 1900, and the first written evidence of him was in 1906 when he was already a prominent Sheikh in the family at the age of 21.
 Like his grandfather Emir Fendi Al-Fayez, Mithqal would have 14 sons that had children of their own: Akef, Zayd, Talal, Tayil, Trad, Mohammad, Sultan, Mashour, Mansur, Sami, Ali, Nayif, Rakan, and Al Nashmi.
 He also had 7 daughters, most notably Al Sheikha Sultana.